unf6/i/about.md

 author_profile: false
 ---

-We're the Cyber Security Society - Aka CyberSoc - at the University of Liverpool, we aim to provide a home for students to learn more about security and hacking in a fun, safe manner.
+We are the Cyber Security Society, known as CyberSoc, at the University of Liverpool.
+Our mission is to create a welcoming environment for students to explore the realms of security and hacking in an enjoyable and secure way.

-We primarily organise workshops, hold talks from industry and compete in CTFs but we're always looking for new events to run and people to meet!
+Our main activities include organizing engaging workshops, hosting informative talks by industry professionals, and participating in Capture The Flag (CTF) competitions.
+However, we are constantly on the lookout for fresh event ideas and opportunities to connect with new individuals who share our passion!

-If you'd like to get in touch with us you find us here:\
+If you'd like to get in touch with us you find us below:\
 [https://www.cybersoc.cf/discord](/discord) <-- Fastest response times\
 [cybersecurity@society.liverpoolguild.org](mailto:cybersecurity@society.liverpoolguild.org)